cbuschka/log4j2-rce-recap/readme.md

 * log4j2 evaluates a lookup pattern ( ```${...}``` ) both on formatting string and arguments. so when input from outside is logged such patterns can be added and log4j2 will evaluate them.
-* the lookup handle for jndi is enable by default, and so it can be triggered by such a lookup pattern, descript above, e.g.
+* the lookup handle for jndi is enable by default, and so it can be triggered by such a lookup pattern described above, e.g.
   ```${jndi:127.0.0.1:1389/a}```
 * because of bugs in the jndi code java is prone to remote code executions